CodeYourFuture/syllabus/docs/contributing/minutes.md

 _(Raised by Ali)_

 - Confusion around Enzyme raised by someone in Slack
-- TDD asked for more and more by trainees
+- TDD asked for more and more by trainees and employers
 - Useful way to teach new stuff
 - Don't really teach how to write tests at the moment
 - Don't actually run the tests either too